-If you’ve ever been to a Disney park, you’ve no doubt had at least one, most likely several, amazing cast member interactions.
+If you’ve ever been to a Disney park, you’ve no doubt had at least one, and most likely several, amazing cast member interactions.
 Walt Disney set this tone on day one as he built the most magical place on earth.
 Disney Legend Van Arsdale France put Walt’s guest service philosophy in writing.

 Cast members at any Disney park, resort, restaurant, or other Disney location around the globe are taught to provide exceptional service, have positive attitudes, lots of patience, and above all, a willingness and interest in making people happy.
 When Walt Disney started to dream and design Disneyland, he wanted all guests in the park to be able to enjoy the experience together, and he wanted anyone working in his park to be a primary reason why his guests would have a truly memorable experience.
 Since Disneyland first opened in 1955, the Walt Disney Company has employed hundreds of thousands of cast members, in roles ranging from performers, attraction operators, food service workers, janitors, and tradespeople.
 The concept of training cast members to care in this way was dreamed up by Walt, but it was Van Arsdale France to took Walt’s idea and turned it into a successful program.